boundsj/mapbox-gl-native/INSTALL.md

 # Style

-Some styles in JSON format are included at `./styles`.
-See the [style spec](https://github.com/mapbox/mapbox-gl-style-spec) for more details.
+Default styles in the JSON-based [styling format](https://github.com/mapbox/mapbox-gl-style-spec) are included at `./styles` as a submodule.
+See the [styles project](https://github.com/mapbox/mapbox-gl-styles) to report problems or to contribute to these styles.